Q118/generation_readme/README.md

 # generation_readme
-command-line app to generate ReadMe
+A Command Line Interface Application used to develop a good README for your next GitHub project

+# Steps
+-npm init -y
--instalation: cnpm install inquirer --save
+-instalation: npm install inquirer --save
--instalation: cnpm install axios --save